 Coleman's 9N Shady Rest.
 Photo: Chas Hundley

-The decision to close up shop and sell had been discussed before the executive order, Tinjum said at the time, but the order essentially finalized the decision for the family.
+The decision to close up shop and sell had been discussed before the order to close all dine-in service came as a result of Governor Kate Brown's executive order 20-07, Tinjum said, but the order essentially finalized the decision for the family.

-Tinjum says her family — who also own and operate Portland-based Columbia Empire Meat Co. — hopes that someone will purchase the property and continue their tradition.
+Tinjum says her family — who also own and operate Portland-based Columbia Empire Meat Co. — plans to put the restaurant on the market in the coming months, along with the house on the property, with hopes that someone will purchase it and continue their tradition.

 The diner relied on a mix of local customers and those traveling to and from the Oregon coast to keep the lights on.

 In recent years, open hours and days had been reduced at the restaurant.

 Known for their food, milkshakes made with Tillamook ice cream, and the vintage tractor that held a prominent place in the entrance to the diner, it served customers —and employed local residents — for 14 years as Coleman’s 9N Shady Rest at the location just west of the Highway 6 and 8 junction in Gales Creek.

 Prior to that, it was known as Bonanza.

 With the closure of Coleman’s, the only remaining area restaurant is the OutAzaBlue restaurant, located west of Gales Creek in the Glenwood community on Highway 6.
 The restaurant has been experimenting with take-out and delivery for local residents in a 5 mile radius.

 It is open 4pm - 8pm Thursday through Sunday for take-out; check with the restaurant for delivery options.

 This article has been updated with more information after a phone interview with Brenda Tinjum.